RioDeFi - Bridging Banking and Decentralized Finance

 Market Fit and Tokenomics

 When asked about competitors, the team will say that RioDeFi shares the most in common with Crypto.com.
 Crypto.com has an app, Visa card, savings program, lending service, online payment system for merchants, and recently added token swaps and coin farming (no doubt to ride the DeFi hype).
 There is certainly a resemblance and similar scope but the first-mover advantage cannot be understated for Crypto.com, with their products live and in use by a large user base.

-On that note, the token emission schedule shows a significant portion of the tokens were distributed upfront, with the private sale completing distribution 180 days from the token generation event.
+The token emission schedule shows a significant portion of the tokens were distributed upfront, with the private sale completing distribution 180 days from the token generation event.
 At that point the token emission gradient will drop significantly, which may be the chosen entry point for conservative investors.
-However, more aggressive investors will already be accumulating in anticipation for RioChain’s integration with Polkadot.

-With both RioChain and RioWallet due to go live this month, holders locking up their funds in the staking programs and the market cap being significantly lower than its main competitor, it’s hard not to get excited about this one.
-That’s why we’ve added $RFuel to our altcoin watchlist.
+With both RioChain and RioWallet due to go live this month and a fully-loaded roadmap ahead, it’s hard not to get excited about this one.

 Never miss our analysis by subscribing to our Newsletter and meet like-minded investors by joining our community.